serebrov/.emacs/README.md

 Here are some options:
 - The M-x describe-keybindings seems to work in a similar way to vim :map
-- The M-x describe-mode lists all binidings, including evil
+- The M-x describe-mode lists all bindings, including evil
   - need to scroll down through standard bindings.
   - For example, for dired, there are mappings like
     <normal-state> RET dired-find-file